 When Ed Leedskalnin was alive, he charged either 10 or 25 cents for visitors to tour the park.
 However, he was known to be a charitable man who was immensely proud of his work.
 If someone showed up with no money, he'd likely show them around for free.

 Though the rates have gone up following Leedskalnin's passing, curious onlookers can still visit Coral Castle.

 And it's truly worth the trip out.
 Visitors will see a Polaris telescope, rocking chairs, a two-story castle tower ⏤ which was actually Leedskalnin's living quarters ⏤ an accurate sundial, an obelisk, a well, and a fountain.
 All these and various other furniture pieces are all made from stone.

 Coral Castle has been cemented into the pop culture zeitgeist thanks to its myriad appearances in books, magazines, and tv shows.
 It's listed on the National Register of Historic Places, and Billy Idol's "Sweet Sixteen" immortalized it in song.

 It was also featured on the "Mysterious Structures" episode of the History Channel's Ancient Aliens series.

-After oggling at Edward Leedskalnin's masterpiece, check out these eerie photos of the fairy-tale castles of Burj Al Babas, a Turkish ghost town.
-Then, read about these amazing sea creatures that resemble something out of an H.P.
+After oggling at Edward Leedskalnin's masterpiece, Coral Castle, check out these eerie photos of the fairy-tale castles of Burj Al Babas, a Turkish ghost town.
+Then, see these amazing sea creatures that resemble something out of an H.P.
 Lovecraft story.